benjaminjnoack/ic_recorder/README.md

 * the service file could call the main program with an argument
 * or the main program could query the operating system for that information

+Use the notification system in Linux to display how many files have been moved